Crowd factor – busy in Summer

 Local facilities – In the town of Caleta de Famara

-Access – By side of beach
+Access – Parking on beach road by the side of the beach

 Famara Beach